Sesame Balls

 Why This Works

-In this post, I’m excited to share my grandmother’s cherished recipe for sesame balls with you!
+In this post, I’m excited to share my Ah Po’s recipe for sesame balls with you!
 Each bite reveals a satisfyingly chewy center, with a hint of sweetness that is very comparable to mochi.
 This recipe stands out due to its simplicity, requiring fewer than five ingredients and costing just $10.
 It offers great versatility, allowing for various fillings like red bean paste, lotus seed paste, peanut butter, taro paste, or black sesame paste to be incorporated.
-If you want to learn how to make sesame balls with filling, check out my Black Sesame Balls recipe!
+If you love this recipe, you might also love my Egg Tart, Salted Egg Yolk Custard Buns (Liusha Bao), Air Fried Sesame Balls, Black Sesame Balls, and Sesame Balls without filling.

 Technique